 Funding packages under the NDIS will be different to previous schemes.

 But participants shouldn’t compare direct dollars with the level of support received, as this won’t be an accurate reflection.

 Now, funding budgets are allocated based on three types of support purposes:

 - Capacity building: Funding support to build skills and independence.
-Budgets are allocated at category level.
-More information here
+Budgets are allocated at a category level.
+More information here.

 The process works with set unit costs within a price guide.
 Meaning, service providers can’t charge extra for their services.
 Whilst your overall funding amount may be different, the support will be the same or more.